Using the Criterion® Service in Teaching

 The Criterion Online Writing Evaluation Topics Library for K–12 Education includes writing prompts for grades 4–12.
 Criterion essay topics are constructed to elicit writing in various modes that include persuasive, expository, descriptive and narrative.
 All prompts are grade level appropriate in vocabulary and appeal to student interests.
 Each topic may be scored on either a 6-point or 4-point scale and the associated rubrics are shown with each prompt.

 Currently, there are 61 College Level I topics appropriate for first-year writing courses, practice and placement; 64 College Level II topics appropriate for second-year writing courses and practice; 10 College Preparatory topics; 14 GRE® test topics; and 35 TOEFL® test topics.

-Criterion topics come from a number of sources, including ETS testing programs such as the NAEP® assessment, California State University, the The Praxis Series™ assessments, the GRE test and the TOEFL tests.
-Criterion topics have been developed based on representative samples that are mode-specific, and utilize 6-point holistic scales based on widely accepted writing standards.
+Criterion topics come from a number of sources, including ETS testing programs such as The Praxis Series® assessments, the GRE and TOEFL tests, and client programs such as NAEP® and the English Placement Test designed for California State University.
+Criterion topics have been developed based on representative samples that are mode-specific and that utilize 6-point holistic scales based on widely accepted writing standards.

 - How does the Criterion service handle an unusual writing style?

 The Criterion service looks for specific features of syntax, organization and vocabulary.
 If the essay under consideration is not sufficiently similar to those in its database of already-scored essays, the Criterion service posts a warning, called an Advisory, saying that it is unable to give an accurate score.
 Advisories usually result from essays that are too brief or those in which the vocabulary is unusual or the content is off-topic.

 - Will the use of the Criterion service stifle creative writing among students?